-An amendment to a motion must be relevant to the motion and will either be to refer the matter to an appropriate body or individual for consideration or reconsideration or to leave out words and/or insert or add other words, as long as the effect does not constitute a complete rewording of the original motion or negate the motion - unless permission is given by the mover of the original motion.
+An amendment to a motion must be relevant to the motion, meet the criteria for the scope of motions on notice as listed in paragraph 17.2 and will either be to refer the matter to an appropriate body or individual for consideration or reconsideration or to leave out words and/or insert or add other words, as long as the effect does not constitute a complete rewording of the original motion or negate the motion - unless permission is given by the mover of the original motion.
+It is for Council to decide in debating the amendment whether the amendment meets the aforementioned criteria.